 Do not try to make a self-diagnosis.
 Although the Web is a large source of information, your case is unique!
 Only a health professional is able to establish the proper diagnosis taking into account every symptom and their history.

-He will manipulate the foot joints (especially the toes) to assess the mobility and architecture of each structure.
-The clinical exam also includes a range of motion test for the metatarsophalangeal joint (MTP).
+He can also manipulate the foot, especially the toes, to assess the mobility of the joints and the structure of your feet.
+The clinical exam also includes a range of motion tests for the metatarsophalangeal joint (MTP).

-The podoscope examination allows to see below the feet while in support position.
-The aim is to distinguish the areas of excessive supports but also the deformities when the feet is weight-bearing.
+To diagnose a bunion, the doctor can do a podoscope examination.
+It allows him to see below the feet while you’re standing and bearing your whole weight.
+The aim is to distinguish the areas of excessive support but also the deformities when the feet are in a weight-bearing position.

-This exam allows to assess the severity of the valgus position once the feet is weight-bearing but also the areas of hyper-support (insufficiency of the first shaft and weight transfer on the second one for example).
+This exam assesses the severity of the valgus position once the feet is weight-bearing but also overload on certain areas (e.g.: insufficiency of the first ray and weight transfer on the second one for example).
 It also leads to the analysis of potential compensatory behaviours (fallen arch, deformities of the rearfoot, torsion between the front and the rear of the foot, retraction of the Achilles tendon).
 These few examples and a disorder of the ankle mobility can have negative consequences on the superior parts of the body like the knee or the hip.

 Indeed, the interest of the static and dynamic examination is to assess the reasons for consultation considering that the foot is just the final functional element forming the lower limb.
 Assessing the patient as a whole is crucial.

 A radiological assessment aims to confirm the pre-diagnosis of hallux valgus.
-Il allows to precisely analyse the angle of deviation.
-Thanks to this, the doctor has all the necessary information to consider with serenity which curative or corrective options could be possible.
+Il analyses precisely the angles of deviation.
+Thanks to this, the doctor has all the necessary information to consider which curative or corrective options could be possible.

-In addition, X-Rays show the consequences of the hallux deviation on its neighbouring toes but also on the whole structure of the foot.
-An X-Ray of both foot from the top allows to observe the deformity angle.
-Several X-Ray images must be taken to determine the proper moment for surgery or the other treatment options.
-Moreover, an X-Ray is to be taken of both foot on the dorsal-plantar surface (from the top), weigh-bearing and in schuss, i.e. with the knees flexed at 30°.
+In addition, bunion X-rays show the consequences of the hallux deviation on its neighbouring toes but also on the whole structure of the foot.
+An X-ray of both feet from the top allows one to observe the deformity angle.
+Moreover, an X-ray is to be taken of both feet on the dorsal-plantar surface (from the top), weight-bearing and in schuss, i.e. with the knees flexed at 30°.

-Lastly, two further images are required: one barefoot, in profile and weight-bearing, the other to assess and observe the sesamoid bones (from the front, weight-bearing, also called the Guntz view).
+Lastly, two further images are required: one barefoot, in profile and weight-bearing, the other to observe the sesamoid bones (from the front, weight-bearing, also called the Guntz view).

-If these former treatments are proved to be insufficient, a more invasive option will be the only alternative: surgery.
-Since each case is unique, the practitioner is the only one able to choose the right alternative, provided that you agree with this invasive option.
+So If these former nonsurgical treatments are insufficient, a more invasive option will be the only alternative: surgery.
+Because each case is unique, the practitioner is the only one able to choose the proper treatment, provided that you agree with this invasive option.

-*These products are class I medical devices that bear the CE marking under this regulation.
+*These solutions are class I medical devices that bear the CE marking under this regulation.
 Carefully read the instructions before use.
 Manufacturer: Millet Innovation.
 07/2021